Please link this guide if you use it as a reference for your own content

 Hold Variant

-Instead of tapping Lisa’s Elemental Skill, holding it would, instead, begin a casting animation for ~2-4 seconds where Lisa will charge up a radius and, upon releasing the Hold Skill (hE, h#E) when both visual circles collide, will deal a burst of damage and apply Electro to any enemy within.
+Instead of tapping Lisa’s Elemental Skill, holding it would begin a casting animation for ~2-4 seconds where Lisa will charge up a radius and, upon releasing the Hold Skill (hE, h#E) when both visual circles collide, will deal a burst of damage and apply Electro to any enemy within.
 The damage is proportionate to the number of Conductive stacks enemies have at the time of release.

 However, releasing Lisa’s Hold Skill prematurely, or rather before both circles connect, will act as if a Tap Skill was executed.